 The recommended measure for determining project support of these goals is consistency with the previously mentioned BAAQMD thresholds of significance.
-As indicated in Table 4-2, the proposed project would not exceed the BAAQMD significance thresholds; therefore, the proposed project would support the primary goals of the 2017 CAP/RCPS and would not hinder implementation of any of the control measures.
-Impacts to air quality would be limited to the duration of construction, during which Mitigation Measure AQ-1 would be implemented; no long-term changes to emissions would occur as a result of the project.
+As indicated in Table 4-2, the proposed project would not exceed the BAAQMD significance thresholds; therefore, the proposed project would support the primary goals of the 2017 CAP/RCPS and would not hinder implementing any of the control measures.
+Impacts to air quality would be limited to the duration of each placement, during which Mitigation Measure AQ-1 would be implemented; no long-term changes to emissions would occur because of the project.